syedirfanali737/Automated-Netwrok-scanning-and-sniffing-tool-/README.md

 ## S3N
-[S3N]: SAGAR'S SCANNING AND SNIFFING THE NETWORK Tool for Script kidde's
+[S3N]: SAGAR'S SCANNING AND SNIFFING THE NETWORK Tool for Script kiddie's

 A powerful and easy-to-use network scaning and network sniffing.